dfkaye/where.js/README.md

 there is no 'after-test-but-before-result' hook that would allow me to scrub expected failures from the reporter.

-That means some library output reporters are tightly coupled with their test runners.  *Which means some libraries themselves do not benefit from their own stated purpose - to ease test-driven development.*
+That indicates some library output reporters are tightly coupled with their test runners.  *Which means some libraries themselves may not benefit from their own stated purpose - to ease test-driven development.*

 In addition, not all *browsers* handle the test lifecycle the same way.
 This